mappedev/Devstagram/README.md

 # Devstagram
-Devstagram, Instagram home made with Svelte.
+Devstagram, Instagram Home responsive made with Svelte.
 This application was made for the purpose of practicing the Svelte course of Platzi.

 ## Resources used
 - [Svelte](https://svelte.dev/)